da380/NumericConcepts/README.md

 ### Method 1: `find_package` (Recommended)

 This method allows you to build and install the library once and then link to it from any project.
-Note that this because this is a header-only library, the build step is trivial, while install just copies the header files to the desired location.
+Because this is a header-only library, the build step is trivial, while install just copies the header files to the desired location.

 **1. Build and Install `NumericConcepts`**